 There is a 506-page paperback edition, and a kindle e-book.

-The price is below the Publisher’s suggested retail price for a “book of this length and genre” You can see it online HERE.
+The price is below the Publisher’s suggested retail price for a “book of this length and genre” You can see it online here: (Kindle and Paperback).

 Some years ago, a Swedish researcher (a grad student at the time), P. Granqvist, did an experiment with the God Helmet.
 Incorrectly set up, it yielded no results.
 They scrambled the magnetic signals, so that they couldn’t do their job, and then claimed that results that Persinger (the leading researcher in this area) obtained were due to suggestibility.
 In fact, suggestibility had been ruled out much earlier, when it was learned that different signals had different effects.
 Suggestibility alone would mean they would all have been the same.
 The God Helmet had one group of effects when it was used over the left side of the brain, and very different effects when it was used over the right.
 The same experimental protocols were used throughout.
-Persinger also reported success with depression in two preliminary studies (onetwo), which included six-week follow-up; a result that also rules out suggestion.
+Persinger also reported success with depression in a preliminary study that included six-week follow-up; a result that also rules out suggestion.
+He even repeated the experiment.
+The second time, he and his colleague Laura Baker-Price also used EEG monitoring.

 In addition, Persinger’s studies used a minimum of 20 minute applications of the magnetic signals.
 Granqvist used exposures half as long.
 It wouldn’t have mattered in any case, because the signals were being run too fast to hold their shape.